Abhiek187/how-to-stock/README.md

 ## How to Run

+### Heroku

+This project is hosted live at Heroku and can be accessed directly at [https://how-to-stock.herokuapp.com](https://how-to-stock.herokuapp.com).
+No installation required.

 ### Manual

 After cloning this repo, run the following:

 1. Create a virtual environment, install all dependencies, and run the Django server: `./start.sh` or `source start.sh` (See step 3 for the differences.)
-2. Open `localhost:8000/stockapp` in your browser.
+2. Open `localhost:8000` in your browser.
 3. When done, press `CTRL/CMD-C` to stop the Django server.
 If you used `./start.sh`, you will return to your current shell.
 But if you used `source start.sh`, you will need to deactivate the virtual environment: `deactivate`

 ### Docker